svcostac/svcostac.github.io/_pages/cv.md

 - Postdoc researcher working on cloud resource management and scalability

 **September 2013 - January 2014: INRIA Rennes-Bretagne Atlantique, France**
-- Research engineer working on scalability of application deployment in a multi-cloud environment
+- Research engineer working on performance evalution of application deployment in a multi-cloud environment

 **May 2010 - July 2013: INRIA Rennes-Bretagne Atlantique, France**
 - Research engineer working on resource management for HPC clouds